wmvsilva/cs5100-hw2-pacman/FinalProject/README.md

 ## TestPacManAgainstStaticControllers.java

 You may want to test the Pac-Man of each generation produced by `Evolutionizer` against some static ghost controllers to see the improvements over time.
 Using the `TestPacManAgainstStaticControllers` class allows you to take a file produced by `Evolutionizer` and run it against the Aggressive, Legacy, Legacy2, Random, and Starter ghosts provided by the Ms. Pac-Man AI library.
 Each generation of Pac-Man competes against each ghost controller some number of times and the average is recorded.
 After all the generations have been iterated through, a file named `evolved_pacman_vs_static_ghosts_yyyy-MM-dd_hh-mm-ss.csv` is produced which contains the average score against each controller for each generation.
+An example result produced by running this class with `pacman_sample_100generations.csv` is provided at `sample_results/evolved_pacman_vs_static_ghosts_sample_100generations.csv`.

 ### Running TestPacManAgainstStaticControllers